 - Cooking is the leading cause of non-residential building fires.

 The two most common kitchen fires can be avoided with regular cleaning.
-They are exhaust hoods and grease traps.
+Those fires are started in/around exhaust hoods and grease traps.

 When Grease is present in a commercial kitchen it is highly combustible and is an obvious fire hazard.
 It is one of the most overlooked, but easy to avoid causes of commercial kitchen fires.

 Commercial kitchen fires can happen at any time.
-It is very important to be mindful of your cleanliness, processes and equipment on a daily/weekly basis to ensure there is not an obvious hazard staring you in the face.
+It is important to be mindful of your cleanliness, processes and equipment on a daily/weekly basis to ensure there is not an obvious hazard staring you in the face.
 Educate your staff to recognize these hazards and have safety procedures in place.
-Following these very important steps will help with fire prevention in your commercial kitchen.
+This will help with fire prevention.

-Another important thing that you can do is to make sure that your staff is adequately trained on how to operate a fire extinguisher to help minimize damage.
+You should make sure that all of your staff is adequately trained on how to operate a fire extinguisher to help minimize damage.

-If a fire does occur, our technicians here at SERVPRO of Palm Desert are here to help with the clean-up!
-Give us a call 24/7 at (760) 346-7270!
+If a fire does occur, we at SERVPRO of Palm Desert are here to help with the clean-up!